🚀 Invicti Acquires Kondukto to Deliver Proof-Based Application Security Posture Management

 ') or ('1'='1--

-Another trick is to log in as a different user (SM*):' UNION SELECT 1, 'anotheruser', 'doesnt matter', 1--
+Another trick is to log in as a different user (SM*):' UNION SELECT 1, 'anotheruser', 'any string', 1--

-Some applications store passwords not as plain text but as hashes, often MD5.
-The application may verify login credentials by first getting the user record based on the username and then checking if the hash of the input password value is correct.
+An application may verify login credentials by first getting the user record based on the username and then checking if the hash of the input password value is correct.
+You can UNION

 results with a known password and the MD5 hash of this password.
 The application will then compare your password and your supplied MD5 hash instead of the hash value from the database.